 Had she simply held NVAX and sat in her rocking chair, she would have made significantly more.

 She accepts, as we all should, that there will always have been a better way to invest.

 What are her plans when the market opens today at 9:30 AM?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us